ibigoula/ibigoula/_pages/about.md

 * In-context learning
 * Mechanistic interpretability

 I previously obtained my M.Sc. degree at the Ludwig-Maximilians-Universität München (LMU) under the supervision of Dr. Alexander Fraser.
 There I focused on cross-lingual transfer learning.
-I obtained my B.Sc. in theoretical linguistics and philosophy from the University of Florida.
+Before that, I obtained my B.Sc. in theoretical linguistics and philosophy from the University of Florida.